jspecify/jspecify/docs/docs/spec.md

 > We refer to these cases (and some other cases below) as "intrinsically
 > non-nullable."

--   a type usage of a value type (currently, the 8 predefined primitive types)
+-   a type usage of a value type (currently, the eight predefined primitive types)

 -   the outer type that qualifies an inner type